selenologist/selenologist.github.io/_tabs/about.md

 Another interest of mine is human languages, and I've written various tools to help manage language information.
 I speak English as my native language, but I've studied Spanish, German, Japanese and Mandarin.

 I'm very shy, and for security and safety reasons I've made a habit of living behind anonymous handles.
 I've let a lot of things slip by, but most importantly I'd like to stop information being lost.
 So I'd like to document my projects and my solutions to various problems here.
 I hope they can be helpful to someone else!

+If you need to contact me regarding the content of my blog, it's best to leave an issue on the [issue tracker here](https://github.com/selenologist/selenologist.github.io/issues).